 Time to go back to Nice and I went down to the station ready to leave.
 I hadn’t enjoyed the train journey out because the TGV was such a closed environment.
 It was difficult to get any idea of the country you were passing through.
 As a way to get quickly from A to B they are great, but as a train trip they suck; so I bought a ticket on an old TER train.
 The ancient train was nearly empty and I opened a window and hung out the window.
 The train went slowly, it was a glorious day, and I got the most amazing views of the coast.

-Nice beach was split into public and private parts.
-On the public beach the young hung out, beautiful bodied in groups of friends.
-It was open and hot, you had to take your own drinks and food, though there were some beach boys bringing beers.
-The private parts had loungers and umbrellas with waiter staff.
-There were areas roofed off for fine dining.
+Nice beach is split into public and private parts.
+On the public beach the young hang out, beautiful bodied in groups of friends.
+It is open and hot, you have to take your own drinks and food, though there are some beach boys bringing beers.
+The private parts have loungers and umbrellas with waiter staff.
+There are areas roofed off for fine dining.
 Two worlds next to each other but so dissimilar.
-Needless to say I was on the free public beaches, they had far more life to them.
+I went on the free public beaches, they had far more life to them.

 I had more time to wander now than when I arrived in Nice and I found the rest of the old town up against the promontory and the end of the main beach.
-On top of the promontory was a pleasant park that was great to go up to as the sun was going down.
-The old town had some amazing smells especially on the spice stalls and in the flower stalls.
-A woman in one square was singing French songs for the crowd.
-People were now swimming in the sea.
-It looked milky and on close inspection non too clean.
+On top of the promontory is a pleasant park that is great to go up to as the sun was going down.
+The old town has some amazing smells especially on the spice stalls and in the flower stalls.

 While the Sentier du Littoral isn’t an unbroken path on the Riviera coast, there are enough decent lengths of it to do some good walking and discover some parts of this coast that are still largely unspoiled.
-On subsequent trips to the Riviera I’ve used Google Earth to find paths along the coast for several good days out.
+On subsequent trips to the Riviera, I’ve used Google Earth to find more paths along the coast for good days out.